The moment of maximum pain.

 Since the February 11th low, the best performing stocks in the Russell 1000 have been the names with the highest short interest (short interest is the amount of shares investors have sold short but not yet covered).

 In terms of short interest, the top quintile – the 20% most shorted stocks – in the Russell 1000 jumped 27.1% in three weeks.
 The next quintile rose 16.4%, and so on.
-The chart Hughes cited shows the dynamics of the short-covering rally, and supports the theory that that’s all it was:
+The dynamics of the short-covering rally supports the theory that that’s all it was.

 One of the most shorted stocks going into the rally was Chesapeake Energy.
 By mid-February, short interest was 235 million shares, about 40% of the public float!
 Any squiggle in the market triggers fear among short sellers of losing their house and first born, and they scramble to cover their short positions by chasing the now soaring shares skyward to try to buy them at ever more elusive prices.